-Results in the corresponding period last year were affected by a deterioration of underwriting in group policies due to an increase in the number of claims in ambulatory cover.
-This poor underwriting was partially offset by improved underwriting in the cover for medications due to the inclusion of medications in the health services basket.
+Results in the corresponding period last year were affected by improved underwriting improved in group policies as well as improved underwriting in the cover for medications as additional medications were included in the health services basket.
+This was offset by an increase in the number of claims in ambulatory cover.